OvidijusParsiunas/deep-chat/README.md

 - Speech To Text for message input
 - Text To Speech to hear message responses
 - Support for MarkDown to structure text and render code
-- Introduction panel to help describe the chat to your users
+- Introduction panel and dynamic modals to help describe chat functionality for your users
-- Modals triggered via buttons to help inform their functionality
 - Connect to popoular AI APIs such as OpenAI, HuggingFace, Azure directly from the browser
 - Everything is customizable!